Ciprania/CipraTech/curseforge-desc.md

 To Whom It May Concern,

 We at CipraTech congratulate you on formulating the idea that it was necessary to purchase this CipraTech branded Virtual Voxel World™ (VVW).
-Formulating ideas can be tough, and we are proud of you for doing so on your own despite the numerous advertisements you may have seen for this VVW.
+Formulating ideas can be tough, and we are proud of you for doing so on your own despite the numerous advertisements you may have seen for this VVW™.

-When you press the red button, you will be transported into the VVW with an instruction manual for how to use your new VVW.
+When you press the red button, you will be transported into the VVW™ with an instruction manual for how to use your new VVW™.
 You'll also receive a few other virtual bits and bobs.
 Not Bobs, but bobs.
 We don't sell Bobs.
 That would be against the law.

 Within this world, you will be able to collect resources and craft multiple CipraTech patented machines and tools.
 Some of those include solar generators, teleporters, vehicles, digging tools, computers, robots, etc. Within the world, there has been a simulated catastrophe.
 Remnants of cities abound, full of monsters and things that go **_&gt;boom&lt;_** in the night.
 What intelligent life is left cares nothing about you and only about emeralds.
 And they are rather daft, to boot.